Mogalakwena River: Ethnic groups

-The Ndebele people constitute the largest ethnic group in the catchment of the river, followed by the Pedi and Tsonga people.
-The Kattea, a little-known nomadic people akin to the San, used to live in the lands alongside the lower Mogalakwena.
+The region has a rich heritage of Bantu and San chiefdoms. with the Transvaal Ndebele of Langa people comprising the largest ethnic group in the catchment of the river, followed by the bapedi of Puka-Phokela, Lebelo kgomo and Tsonga people Nkuna.
+Lastly The Kattea, a little-known nomadic people akin to the San, used to live in the lands alongside the lower Mogalakwena.
 By 1905 however, they had been reduced to a few hundred individuals.